KyodaiKen/fan_control_PIco/protocol.md

 | Dev ID / Hello | `0x69` - I  | `0xBAFC01` - the last byte indicates the version between 00 and 255 |

 ## Sensors
-There are two sensor types with specific byte ranges to ask for the value.

-Temperatures are always reported in Celsius.
+- Temperatures are always reported in Celsius.
 If you want to use Kelvin or Fahrenheit, you need to use the known equasions to convert the units.

 ### Get all sensors at once